Alonso versus Vettel starting in Korea with five to go

 11 October, 2012

-Oct.11 (Apex) Mathematically speaking eight drivers can win the 2012 Formula 1 world championship as 125 points are up for grabs in the five final races of the season, starting with the Korean Grand Prix.
+Oct.11 (GP247) Mathematically speaking eight drivers can win the 2012 Formula 1 world championship as 125 points are up for grabs in the five final races of the season, starting with the Korean Grand Prix.

 But in truth, only two drivers head to Yeongam with a realistic chance of nabbing this year’s crown and as it stands the momentum is now with Sebastian Vettel and Red Bull who have won the last two rounds and had a clear edge on their rivals at Suzuka.

 Despite this, Fernando Alonso heads the championship standings with 194 points to his name, four more than Vettel.
 The Spaniard has been reeled in after enjoying a handy championship lead after the mid-term break in September.
 A month onwards and things are looking precarious for the Maranello squad and its Spanish charger.

 In four races Alonso has scored 30 points, while Vettel has bagged 68 and the tide is certainly shifting.
 Unless Ferrari can deliver a development break through to counter the leap taken by Red Bull in recent races, they may again fail at the finish line – as they did in 2010.
 However, one thing the reds can count on is their Spanish driver delivering against the odds, provided he can qualify out of the midfield war zone and avoid a first lap incident – two of which have cost him dearly in the last four races.